zbouvier/SplattyBird-Tutorial/README.md

 When we revisit the game in the browser we should see 12 balls of goo fall from the sky and land on the ground directly under where they spawned.

-You should notice that this process seemed much eisier than when we started out, these prefabs all already have thier own animation, gravity component with a set value, and collisions component, so the systems we already have in place to handle gravity and collisions for the player effect these as well, pretty cool right!?
+You should notice that this process seemed much easier than when we started out, these prefabs all already have thier own animation, gravity component with a set value, and collisions component, so the systems we already have in place to handle gravity and collisions for the player effect these as well, pretty cool right!?

 But don't stop just yet - we still need to let sticky baby collect the goo, right now they just act like more platforms!
 To do this we need to add another simulation system, let's call this one **collect-go.js**